 Principle 5: A reporting process should be in place to solicit input on potential fraud, and a coordinated approach to investigation and corrective action.

 When performing risk assessments, use the fraud triangle - incentives, opportunities, and rationalizations – as an effective framework for identifying areas of elevated risk.
 For example, if any employee is going through difficult financial times, there are greater incentives for fraud.
-Weak controls provide opportunities for potential fraudsters to commit fraud.
+Weak controls provide opportunities for potential fraudsters.
 And a loose ethical atmosphere can result in fraudsters rationalizing their acts.
 Responding to these threats by being proactive can help reduce the risk of fraud.

 The following is not a comprehensive list, but we suggest you consider implementing the following controls as a way to reduce your company’s exposure to fraud.